BY: T. Franklin Murphy | February 2019

 Flourishing is a process, not a final destination.
 We flourish during our day to day living, not at some great destination.
 The idea of a process conflicts with the dreamy hopes of an eventual resting place, where we finally experience nirvana or paradise.
 The good news, however, is we can begin enjoying the fruits of flourishing immediately instead of waiting for some far off and vaguely understood concept.

 The journey of a flourishing life zigs and zags through several key areas of development.
-As we immerse ourselves in the process, we must repeatedly confront these critical slices of human existence:
+As we immerse ourselves in the process, we must repeatedly confront critical slices of human existence.

-With the articles and tools, we can walk through this adventurous journey together, experiencing the many joys and successfully processing the sorrows.
-With each step, we find peace, knowing that the valleys and mountains we cross are our legacy, giving substance to our character and depth to our wisdom.
+We can walk through this adventurous journey together, experiencing the many joys, while successfully processing the sorrows.
+With each step, we find peace, knowing that the valleys and mountains crossed are our legacy, giving substance to our character and depth to our wisdom.

 Come, come with me and let's flourish together.